gigaherz/JsonThings/documentation/formats/BlockTypes.md

 No default blockstate properties.

+## "falling"

+A plain block that falls when not supported by a block underneath.

+Default render layer: solid.

+No default blockstate properties.

+Parameters:
+* `"dust_color"`: The color of the dust particle that appears when the block is unsupported but not yet falling.
+Can be an integer or an object.
+If it's an object it must have `"r"`, `"g"`, `"b"` and optionally `"a"`.
+    * Optional.
+Default: white (r=g=b=255).

 ## "directional"

 A block that can be placed in multiple cardinal directions, including up and down.